Error Handling

 system cannot perform the conversion.

-inner exceptions of the wrapped exception and also returned along with data contained within the inner
+inner exceptions of the wrapped exception and also returned.
+Data contained within the inner exception's

 You can also handle these processing exceptions by setting a delegate within the